Chapter 5:

 "Dian, dodge!"

 Mia's frantic warning barely reached Dian in time as the tip of the jian narrowly missed Dian's heart and merely nicked the edge of his rib.
-His hand crossbows clattered to the ground and his remaining dagger was in his hand, launching a stabbing backhand at the brown hooded figure.
+His hand crossbows clattered to the ground and his remaining dagger was in his hand, launching a stabbing backhand at the hooded assailant.

 "Fire!" he yelled.
 A stream of searing flames erupted from the tip of Mia's staff like a flame thrower, engulfing the enemy swordsman in tandem with Dian's stab.

 It wasn't enough.
 Cress's lungs screamed for oxygen and she could only watch in horror as the cloaked attacker tanked both attacks.
-The tip of Dian's dagger chipped when it made contact with the figure's neck, gliding off harmlessly and even though Mia's flames were hot enough to turn the surface of the sandstone behind the attacker to glass, they acted as if they were standing enjoying a summer breeze.
+The tip of Dian's dagger chipped when it made contact with the figure's neck, gliding off harmlessly and even though Mia's flames were hot enough to turn the surface of the sandstone to glass, their assailant acted as if they were standing enjoying a summer breeze.
 Only their cloak burned away, revealing a woman that, to Cress's shame, made her racing heart skip a beat.

 The tall woman's dark brown white tipped hair danced in the flames and her tan skin was flawless.
 She wore a metal chest plate that glowed orange like it was being forged at a black smith, yet the searing hot metal had no effect on her at all.